hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 identity="MyNode"
 ```

-A name for the node.
+Name for the node.
 If specified, it is the second part of the client ID provided by some Ethereum network explorers.
 For example, in the client ID `besu/MyNode/v1.3.4/linux-x86_64/oracle_openjdk-java-11`, the node name is `MyNode`.

 ### key-value-storage